 These quizzes are about how ordinary people lived in the UK in the early-mid 20th century.
-They are designed for individual use although they can be used in a group.
+They are designed for individual use but can be used informally in a group.
 They are just for your amusement.
-There is no signing in and nothing about you or your answers are kept.
+There is no signing in, and nothing about you or your answers are kept.
 They are free, but are copyright.

 Tap/click your chosen answer followed by the submit button.